 Indian jewelry also captured the imagination of French art deco jewelers.
 Members of Indian royal families made frequent visits to Paris in the 1920s.
 They commissioned designs from jewelers like Cartier and Van Cleef & Arpels in the traditional Mughal styles.
 They also presented the jewelers with carved stones to set in western looks.

-The carved ruby and diamond bib necklace made by Van Cleef & Arpels in 1929 vaguely echoes Indian silhouettes.
+The carved ruby and diamond bib necklace made by Van Cleef & Arpels in 1929 echoes Indian silhouettes.

 Carved gemstones become part of Cartier’s Tutti-Frutti style.
 The Tree of Life bracelet (above right) features carved sapphires and ruby leaves with emerald beads.
 The jewel was made in 1925 and purchased by Linda Porter.